 English Proficiency Requirements

-Applicants whose native language is not English are required to submit an official TOEFL, IELTS, or PTE-A as part of their application.
-Below are FDU's minimum acceptable scores:
+Applicants whose native language is not English are required to submit official results from an English proficiency test as part of their application.

 6.0 overall band

 *First year undergraduate freshmen only

 420 on Critical Reading